ibm-cloud-docs/vpc/block_storage_is_profiles.md

 ## Block storage profiles overview
 {: #block-storage-profile-overview}

-When you create a block storage volume, you can select between custom and tiered-IOPS profiles.
+When you create a Block Storage volume, you can select between custom and tiered-IOPS profiles.
 All these profiles are backed by solid-state drives (SSDs).
 The following table shows the available storage profiles.

 | Profile family | Profile name      | IOPS^1^      | IOPS per volume| Max throughput^2^| Volume size  |
 |----------------|-------------------|----------------:|---------------:|---------------:|-----------------:|